Big Veg Bagel Sandwich

 5) Slice the sandwiches in half for easier eating.

-Putting veggies on a bagel is nothing new, but I’m pretty sure this sandwich has more veggies than I’ve ever personally seen piled on a bagel.
+Putting veggies on a bagel is nothing new, but I’m pretty sure this Vegetarian Bagel Sandwich has more veggies than I’ve ever personally seen piled on a bagel.
 And while you could just leave it at that, I think the sandwich really benefits from some creamy element as well.

 All you need are these three things to get the job done.